khalilammarr/CTF/GoCipher/GoCipher_Solution.md

   main_win(v37, v34, v38, v3, v20, v39, v40, v41, v42);
 }
 ```
 Looking at the disassembly code, we can see the program doesn’t check the length of the entered flag.
-This means even an incomplete flag could potentially pass, as long as the characters match the original flag.
+This means **even an incomplete flag could ***potentially*** pass**, as long as the characters match the original flag.
 If that’s the case, we should be able to brute force our way to the complete flag.
 Since we know the flag format : Securinets{###} let's try Securinets as an input !
 ```
 PS C:\Users\MSI\CTF\Securinets Mini_CTF\GoCipher> .\gocipher.exe